- Additional training information will be added on an on going basis so keep checking back!

 with guest trainers Girls Education and Mentoring Services

 9:00am – 5:00pm

-This training is open to current NCCASA members only and is capped at 35 participants.
-Registration must be received by Friday November 3rd.
+This training is open to current NCCASA members only.
+The training is capped at 35 participants and is limited to two people per agency.
 Participants will be provided with the training address after registering.
 Please note that breakfast and lunch are not provided.
 To register: